Life Happens While You’re Busy Getting Your Degree

 Post-graduation, Natalia hopes to someday earn a master’s degree.
 She also plans to launch a not-for-profit organization that donates books and school supplies to children’s oncology wards in hospitals around the world.
 “I want to do something for other children,” she says. “[Illness] is not only difficult for them, but for their parents and families.”

 Whatever life throws at her next, Natalia is hopeful and confident that she’s equipped to meet it.
-“Elmhurst College has given me so many opportunities for self-development,” she says.
+“Elmhurst University has given me so many opportunities for self-development,” she says.

 And she has no regrets.